N1cecode/N1ceCode.github.io/_posts/2023-10-18-my-website.md

 **Hello**, this is my website.

-It was built by using the template of the [github official repository](https://github.com/topics/personal-website).
+It was built based on the template of the [GitHub official repository](https://github.com/topics/personal-website).

 I hope you like it!